-Aim it so the spot where the drops arrive is in the lower part of the frame.
+Aim it so the spot where the drops land is in the lower part of the frame.
 You’ll need plenty of space above to capture droplets in their flying state.

-As for lenses, you can do water drop photography with a basic 18-55mm kit lens, but make sure you zoom all the way in.
+As for lenses, you can do water drop photography with a basic 18-55mm kit lens.
+Just make sure you zoom all the way in.